BerkeleyAutomation/FogROS2/README.md

 docker build -t fogros2:latest .
 ```

+(*Note: the Dockerfile is cooked for x86_64.
+If you're using a workstation with an Arm-based architecture (e.g. an M1), build the container with the `docker build --platform linux/amd64 -t fogros2:latest .`*.)

 ## Launch ROS 2 computational graphs in the cloud
 TODO: replace this with fogros2 tooling that's cloud-agnostic.
 E.g. `ros2 fog configure --aws`, instead of `fogros2`.